How To Create A Daily Construction Report Template Step-By-Step

 Next, attach photos and videos of what occurred during your work day.

-Incorporating photos in a construction daily report provides valuable visual documentation of the project’s progress, safety conditions and other issues that were encountered, such as near misses.
+Adding photos to your daily construction report provides valuable visual documentation of the project’s progress, safety conditions, and issues that may have been encountered, such as near misses.

 To capture effective photos for a construction daily report: